tbuddhi-dev/ny-times/README.md

     REACT_APP_NYTIMES_API_KEY=your-nytimes-api-key
     REACT_APP_API_URL="https://api.nytimes.com/svc/mostpopular/v2/viewed"

 Replace your-nytimes-api-key with your actual NY Times API key.
-In the code I already put my key.
+**Note:**For the purposes of this assessment, the NY Times API key is already included in the code.
+However, in a production environment, it is strongly recommended to replace this with your own API key and store it securely.

 ## Running the App